Workshopshed/LCD/README.md

 Experiments with Arduino and I2C LCD

-This project links an analogue linear 10K potentiometer to display an angle on the LCD.
+This project links an analogue linear 10K potentiometer to display an angle on the LCD in double height letters.
 The LCD is an I2C wired on the standard pins, in my case on the UNO, pins A4 (SDA), A5 (SCL) See http://arduino.cc/en/Reference/Wire